ciena-blueplanet/ember-cli-visual-acceptance/README.md

     }
 ```
   * The browser object is comes from [detect.js](https://github.com/benbscholz/detect/blob/master/src/detect.js#L6-L11).
 You can view your current browsers object after installing `ember-cli-visual-acceptance` by visiting typing in `window.ui` into the Browser's console after running `ember test -s`
+  * You can append `>=` to the begininng of the `osversion` and `version` if you also wish to target versions that are greater than or equal to the targeted version
+  * You can also exclude both `osversion` and `version` if only the browser and OS matters to you
 ## Usage

   * Configure the systems and browsers that will capture images